Business leaders urge Scots to vote against independence

-LONDON More than 130 business leaders came out against Scottish independence on Wednesday, highlighting the economic risks of secession days after the campaign to end the union was boosted by a strong performance in a TV debate.
+LONDON Aug 27 More than 130 company bosses have come out against Scottish independence, saying the business case for it has not been made, in one of the biggest corporate interventions in the referendum debate just three weeks before the vote.

-The heads of giants BHP Billiton, temporary power provider Aggreko and HSBC bank joined forces with the bosses of smaller firms within Scotland's whisky and fishing industries to sign a letter calling for the United Kingdom to stay together.
+Chief executives of FTSE 100 companies including mining giant BHP Billiton BLT.L and temporary power provider Aggreko AGGK.L plus the chairman of HSBC bank HSBA.L, and bosses of whisky, fishing and potato firms all put their names to a letter calling for the United Kingdom to stay together.

-The letter opens a new front in the campaign in Scotland just three weeks before the vote.
-Many companies, large and small, had previously refused to take sides in the highly-charged debate.

-Independence campaigners argue Scotland could flourish on its own, with Edinburgh taking more direct control over economic development and social welfare and drawing greater benefits from North Sea oil.

-"There is ongoing uncertainty around issues that are of critical importance to business," she told Reuters on Wednesday.

-"Bearing in mind our economy is performing well at the moment, and we are succeeding as part of the United Kingdom, it would not be a good idea to change the positive platform that we have on which to build."

-The former chief executive of industry body Scottish Financial Enterprise, Harvie said she and the other organisers felt it was vital to make their views known ahead of the vote on whether Scotland should end its 307-year-old union with England and leave the United Kingdom.
+Voters will decide on Sept.
+18 whether Scotland should end its 307-year-old union with England and leave the United Kingdom.

-Some major companies, such as BP and Shell, have said they would prefer Scotland to remain in the United Kingdom because of the uncertainty that a vote to leave would cause.

-Others have not voiced a view on a subject that divides the Scottish electorate, and therefore their customers.

-Harvie said she met many companies who supported the union with England but didn't feel they were in a position to publicise it, particularly if they were involved in government contracts.

-But she added that whilst some companies had declined to sign, she had not talked to a single company that thought independence was a good idea.

-The intervention from business is likely to provide a shot in the arm for the British government's "Better Together" campaign after its leader struggled in a recent TV debate with the head of the pro-independence movement, Alex Salmond.
+The latest intervention against independence is likely to provide a shot in the arm for the British government's "Better Together" campaign and comes as the pro-independence side struggles to catch up in the polls, despite its leader Alex Salmond's recent success in a TV debate.

 Several recent polls have shown support for independence pushing higher, but the most recent "poll of polls", on Aug.
 15, which was based on an average of the last six polls and excluded undecided respondents, found support for a breakaway stood at 43 percent against 57 percent for remaining within Britain.